ubernostrum/akismet/docs/testing.rst

   always cause Akismet to mark the content as not spam.

-However, it is generally discouraged to make live requests to an external service as part of a normal test suite -- for most cases you should be making use of the included test clients.
+However, it is generally discouraged to make live requests to an external service as part of a normal test suite, For most cases you should be making use of the included test clients.